Gymnastics at the Commonwealth Games

 Gymnastics is one of the sports at the quadrennial Commonwealth Games.

-Artistic gymnastics was a core discipline of the Commonwealth Games between 2002 to 2022 and was required by the Commonwealth Games Federation to be included in each games' sporting program.
+Artistic gymnastics was a core discipline of the Commonwealth Games between 2002 and 2022 and was required by the Commonwealth Games Federation to be included in each games' sporting program.
 It was first held as a demonstration sport in 1974 before being included in the main programme in 1978.
 It has appeared at every games since 1990.

 Rhythmic gymnastics is an optional discipline and may, or may not, be included in the sporting program of each edition of the Games.
 It has been included in every edition since its 1994 debut, except the 2002 Games.